hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 - `ClothingVO selectByUIBrandPartType()` method for the first index `ix1`.
 - `ClothingVO selectByUIBrandPartType()` method for the second index `ix2`.

-To resolve the name collision we can define a `column-seam`.
+To resolve the name collision we can define a `column-seam` in this table.
 If we define an underscore (`_`) as a column seam the DAO will now have two methods with different names:
 - `ClothingVO selectByUIBrand_PartType()` for the first index `ix1`.
 - `ClothingVO selectByUIBrandPart_Type()` for the second index `ix2`.